-- An outstanding vintage UK pressing of Bowie’s 1973 post-Ziggy classic with solid Double Plus (A++) sonic grades – exceptionally quiet vinyl too
+- Outstanding sound throughout this vintage UK pressing of Bowie’s 1973 post-Ziggy classic, earning solid Double Plus (A++) grades on both sides – exceptionally quiet vinyl too

-- Remarkable for the richness, smoothness and warmth that the best Ken Scott Tube Recordings are renowned for
+- Remarkable richness, smoothness and warmth, something that all the best Ken Scott Tube Recordings are renowned for

 THE BIG BOWIE SOUND for this wonderful follow-up to Ziggy Stardust!
 We just finished shooting out a number of import pressings of the album, and this import was one of the better copies we heard.
 This one’s got the kind of Tubey Magical Richness that takes these Glam Rockers to a whole new level.